MyraOphelia/ShareEat-s/AI/FYP-AI-REPORT-PACK.md

 **Figure caption (paste under diagram):**

-> Figure 4.X illustrates the layered architecture of the ShareEat AI Assistant.
+>The illustrates the layered architecture of the ShareEat AI Assistant.
 User input is evaluated sequentially through a rule-based engine, a trainable FAQ database (`chat_knowledge`), and live listing retrieval from Supabase.
 Only unresolved queries invoke the Groq large language model via the `ai_chat` Supabase Edge Function, where the API key is stored server-side.
 All response paths converge in the chat interface, which supports follow-up chips and satisfaction feedback.

 ---